MilanObrenovic/kubernetes/README.md

 ## 7.7.
 Inspecting ClusterIP Service And Endpoints With KUBECTL

 - The goal is to get customer microservice to talk to order microservice.
-- But first we have to set the customer microservice to point to the service we created, instead using individual pod IP addresses.
+- But first we have to set the customer microservice to point to the service we created instead, using individual pod IP addresses.

 1. View all available services (should be `kubernetes` and `order`):
 ```bash